 On all FolioHD subscriptions, we employ industry-standard image protection which prevents visitors from easily saving your work by right-clicking on it and choosing the browser’s “Save” function.
 Instead, a blank image is saved instead of your original image.
 (Go ahead, give it a try for yourself.)

-Employing this method of image protection is one of the best ways to ensure that uploading high quality work to FolioHD is safe.
+We don’t have support for watermarking, but employing right-click protection is one of the best ways to ensure that uploading high quality work to FolioHD is safe.